 Introduction to Kerrville, Texas

 Kerrville, Texas, in Kerr county, is 58 miles NW of San Antonio, Texas.
-The city contains a population of approximately 20,425.

 The community of Kerrville was founded in 1848.
 At that time, the area was known as Brownsborough.
 In 1856, it was renamed Kerrville in honor of Major James Kerr.
 On May 19, 1856, the city became the county seat of the newly formed Kerr County.
 It was incorporated in 1889, and Joseph Tivy became Kerrville's first mayor.
 In 1905, Florence Butt established the H. E. Butt Grocery Company which is commonly referred to as H-E-B. The Mooney Airplane Company also built their sole factory in Kerrville in 1929.